mfgeary/c-sorts/README.md

 # Usage
 The sorting algorithms are found in `sorts.c`.
 Run `experiments.c` to view the efficiency of different sorting algorithms.
 Run times are given in microseconds. `csci245-project1.ipynb` contains the data analytics based on the experimental efficiency data and predicted run times in terms of big O.

-To run `experiments.c`, include a .csv file to print the experimental data.
+To run `experiments.c`, include an output .csv file to print the experimental data.
 ```
 make experiments
 ./experiments experimentdata.csv